jayztea/localmtgleague/README.md

 ## Feature Backlog

 **Upcoming in prioritized order:*
-- Defect: Player Statistics
-  - Highlights: Best Commander, Best Color, Worst Color all not working. (only when 10 or more games played maybe?)
-  - Commander Statistics, Color Statistics, Recent Match History are all not mobile friendly tables/views
 - Feature: League Statistics is a bit confusing, it is majorly favorite commander * favorite color.
 I think it needs to be updated.
 - Feature: Add ability to have backgrounds & partner commanders
 - Feature: Add in season feature for league, default all existing matches in a league to S1